-- Chlorine residual and Microbiological samples were collected on 24 February 2021, but were rejected by the lab due to unexpected delays in shipping causing samples to be received past their hold time.
+- Microbiological samples were collected on 24 February 2021, but were rejected by the lab due to unexpected delays in shipping causing samples to be received past their hold time.
 Resampling was unable to be accomplished due to BE being notified in the afternoon on 26 February 2021.
-Samples collected at those locations on 19 April 2021 met regulatory standards. - BE has identified alternate methods to transport routine samples to the lab if shipping via Fedex no longer meets our requirements. - In response to this NOV, NMED requires public notification to base populace via a few options; BE chooses to notify the public in the annual Consumer Confidence Report (CCR).
-In discussions with NMED, the notification will be published in the 2020 CCR by 1 July 2021.
+Samples collected at those locations on 19 April 2021 met regulatory standards. - BE has revised the monthly monitoring schedule to allow an extra week during the month in order to accomplish any necessary resampling. - In response to this NOV, the New Mexico Environment Department (NMED) requires public notification to base populace via a few a few options; BE chooses to notify the public in the annual CCR.